bashtage/arch/doc/source/bootstrap/confidence-intervals.rst

 The bias corrected bootstrap makes use of a bootstrap estimate of the bias to improve confidence intervals.

 ::

     from arch.bootstrap import IIDBootstrap
     bs = IIDBootstrap(returns)
     ci = bs.conf_int(sharpe_ratio, 1000, method='bc')

+The bias-corrected confidence interval is identical to the bias-corrected and accelerated where :math:`a=0`.

 Bias-corrected and accelerated (``bca``)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~